Share911/meteor-cordova-android-aws-examples/examples/optimized-build/base-image/README.md

                 "s3:PutObject",
                 "s3:GetObject"
             ],
-            "Resource": "s3-obj-arn" // Replace with your S3 bucket arn with /* at the end $s3-bucket-arn/*
+            "Resource": "s3-obj-arn" // Replace with your S3 bucket arn with "/*" at the end.
+Ex: arn:aws:s3:::s3-bucket-arn/*
         }
     ]
 }
 ```

+Replace the "Resource" entries with the actual ARN's.

 Once created, attach the policy into your codebuild role
 It is usually named as codebuild-$projectname-service-role